 Now the city was large and spacious, but the people in it were few, and the houses were not rebuilt.
 Then my God put it into my heart to gather the nobles, the rulers, and the people, that they might be registered by genealogy.
 And I found a register of the genealogy of those who had come up in the first return, and found written in it:

 b.
 Then God put it into my heart: Nehemiah wanted Jerusalem to grow and prosper.
-But before that could happen he must first know who he had already.
-Just as when he toured the broken down walls in 2:11-16, he needed to know the problem well.
+But before that could happen, he must first know who was already with him.
+Just as when he toured the broken down walls in Nehemiah 2:11-16, he needed to know the problem well.
 So, he took a census and looked at the registry first written by Ezra in Ezra 2:1-70.

 2. (6-73) The citizens of Jerusalem who returned from the Babylonian captivity.

 These are the people of the province who came back from the captivity, of those who had been carried away, whom Nebuchadnezzar the king of Babylon had carried away, and who returned to Jerusalem and Judah, everyone to his city.
 Those who came with Zerubbabel were Jeshua, Nehemiah, Azariah, Raamiah, Nahamani, Mordecai, Bilshan, Mispereth, Bigvai, Nehum, and Baanah.